BurhanNabi/blinding-dipper/README.md

 A cool ruby server that handle simple requests involving timeouts.

 ### Compatible requests
-The following request are hanlded:
+The following request are handled:

 ##### Set a new timeout